 Sabit Otor is a Research Associate at the Development Policy Centre.
 His research focuses on aid effectiveness, aid for trade, macroeconomic determinants of aid graduation, and developing countries.
 He holds a Bachelor Degree of Science and Education from Alexandria University (Egypt), a Bachelor Degree and Graduate Diploma of Economics from ANU and a Master of International and Development Economics from ANU.

-Susan Harris Rimmer has recently joined ANU’s School of Regulation, Justice and Diplomacy as Director of Studies at the Asia-Pacific College of Diplomacy.
+Susan Harris Rimmer is an Australian Research Council Future Fellow in the Asia-Pacific College of Diplomacy at the Australian National University.
 She was previously the Manager of Advocacy and Development Practice at the Australian Council for International Development (ACFID).
 Susan helped to consolidate ACFID’s Academic Linkages Network.
 She has previously worked for the UN High Commissioner for Refugees, the National Council of Churches and the Parliamentary Library.

 Carmen Robledo is a PhD candidate at the School of Politics and International Relations, ANU.
 Her research focuses in the development cooperation policies of emerging donors, specifically on Latin American donors.
 She has academic background on economics, international relations and public administration, and previously worked in the Mexican Foreign Service.